DNNCommunity/DNNDocs/content/designers/theme-objects/index.md

 <%@ Register TagPrefix="dnn" TagName="ThemeObjectName" Src="ThemeObjectPath" %>
 ~~~

-ThemeObjectName = The name of the Theme object
+`ThemeObjectName` = The name of the Theme object
-ThemeObjectPath = Location of the Theme Object on the server (~/Admin/Themes/BreadCrumb.ascx)
+`ThemeObjectPath` = Location of the Theme Object on the server (~/Admin/Themes/BreadCrumb.ascx)

-Even if you would add the Theme object multiple times to your Theme you would only have to add this registration once for each Theme object type.
+Even if you add the Theme object multiple times to your Theme you would only have to add this registration once for each Theme object type.

 #### Add the Theme Object itself.
 To add the actual Theme object you use a tag like this: